Skip to main content

 Focus: awareness without judgement MODERATE EVIDENCE

-This week is about observation only.
+Today is about observation only.
 Do not try to change anything yet.
 Record on Kardia whenever you feel something.
 Begin your daily diary entries.
 Notice your triggers without acting on them.
-The information you gather this week is the foundation of everything that follows.
+The information you gather now is the foundation of everything that follows.

 Your task: Complete at least 6 diary entries.
 Take at least one Kardia recording.
 Set up your morning routine (Kardia + breathing + diary).